 19. season with salt as per requirement. stir. keep the addition of salt in check as salt is also there in the stock.

 20. add about 1 to 1.25 cups of the reserved stock or water. stir well.

 21. cover the chole masala and simmer on a low to medium flame. you can also cook chole without the lid. the chole masala gravy will thicken and reduce. mash a few chana. this will help thicken the chana masala gravy. you can keep the consistency you prefer. at home we prefer the chole with a bit of gravy.

 22. in case, you have not added dry pomegranate seeds while roasting the spices, then you need to add amchur powder (dry mango powder) now. about 1 tsp amchur powder is enough. however, you can add less or more of it as per your taste. stir chana masala gravy very well.

 23. the chana masala ready to be served.

-24. garnish punjabi chole asala with chopped onions and coriander leaves. serve the punjabi chole with kulcha, bhaturas, aloo bhatura, poori, naan, along with sliced onions and lime. chole also tastes good with plain rice or jeera rice.
+24. garnish chana masala with chopped onions and coriander leaves. serve the punjabi chole recipe with kulcha or bhaturas or aloo bhatura or poori or naan or roti, along with sliced onions and lime. chole also tastes good with plain rice or jeera rice.